About The Project

 -

-From Monday 26th August to Sunday 8th September, a billboard and poster campaign will be on display across London, Birmingham, Manchester & Bristol, in partnership with Build Hollywood.
+From Monday 26th August to Sunday 22nd September, a billboard campaign will be on display across London, Birmingham, Manchester & Bristol, in partnership with Build Hollywood.
 The campaign raises awareness of Adultification Bias by pulling out language, prejudices and behaviours of parents, teachers and general society from the perspective of young Black girls.

 2024 | Read more here.